strangedevice/TANGIBLE-PROJECT/README.md

 When experimenting with the digital output of the Arduino we used LEDs to show an output.

+Here is a circuit diagram on a LED output.

 ![LED Schematics Diagram](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Pictures/LED_SCHEMATICS.jpg)

 Here is some Blink code that will turn the LED on and off though this code won't loop